 I know I (and everyone else) keep talking about how fast WireGuard is.
 While we are not set up to do tests of the protocols themselves without the VPNs they run on, we do have results of our own testing.
 We've found that switching VPN protocols from OpenVPN to WireGuard without changing anything else results in around a 40% speed increase.

 To reiterate, the WireGuard protocol was designed to be fast and secure.
 It was not designed to be private.
-Any VPN provider that supports WireGuard needs to address the privacy issue.
-In this section you'll see what the problem is, and how leading VPN providers are addressing it.
+Any VPN service that supports WireGuard needs to address the privacy issue.
+In this section, I'll explain what the problem is, and how leading VPN services are addressing it.

 The default WireGuard protocol stores user IP addresses indefinitely